-Goosecross Cellars is a small winery, and despite only a few minutes’ drive from Yountville, feels very much off the beaten path.
-The winery was founded by two couples in 1985, David & Colleen Topper and winemaker Geoff Gorsuch and his wife Karen.
+Goosecross Cellars is located only a few minutes’ drive from Yountville, yet feels very much off the beaten path.
+This still small winery was founded by two couples in 1985, David & Colleen Topper and winemaker Geoff Gorsuch and his wife Karen.
 They operated Goosecross Cellars until the Spring of 2013 when they sold the winery and surrounding vineyard to Golden Equity Investments, a Colorado-based investment firm.
-Today the winery is run by Christi Coors Ficeli, the great great granddaughter of Adolph Coors.
-Adolph immigrated from Germany to the United States in 1868 – with his first stop in New York (as was the case for many immigrants during those years).
-Eventually he ended up in Denver, Colorado where he setup the Adolph Coors Company, today known as Coors Brewing Company.
+In September 2021 the winery was purchased from Golden Equity Investments by Christi Coors Ficeli, the great great granddaughter of Adolph Coors and her husband David.
+Adolph immigrated from Germany to the United States in 1868; his first stop was in New York.
+Eventually he settled in Denver, Colorado where he began Adolph Coors Company, today known as Coors Brewing Company.

 But back to the original founders of Goosecross.
 Geoff (David’s roommate at San Diego State – go Aztecs!) was their winemaker until 2013.
-His family originally planted the site (State Lane Estate) with vineyards in 1978 and were growers for a number of years selling their fruit to premium wineries including Far Niente and Burgess Cellars.
+His family originally planted the site (State Lane Vineyard) with vines in 1978 and were growers for a number of years selling their fruit to premium wineries including Far Niente and Burgess Cellars.

-A visit here is for those who want to explore beyond the Napa Valley “wine strip”, a section of the Napa Valley between Yountville and St. Helena along Highway 29 featuring a number of prominent and iconic Napa Valley wineries.
-Harvest is always a good time to visit any small winery and it’s no different at Goosecross; if grapes are being processed, one might even be put to work with a pitchfork or given a hose to wash down extra barrels 🙂
+A visit here is for those who want to explore beyond the Napa Valley “wine strip”, a section of Napa Valley between Yountville and St. Helena along Highway 29 featuring a number of prominent and iconic Napa Valley wineries.
+Harvest is always a good time to visit any small winery and it’s no different at Goosecross; if grapes are being processed, one might even be put to work with a punch down tool or given a hose to wash down barrels 🙂

 The old house built in 1978 and the previous winery were torn down in late summer 2014.
-A new winery opened in time for the 2015 harvest and was built on the footprint of what used to be the gravel parking lot.
-In addition, a small hospitality center was built and opened in September 2015.
-This modern tasting room is inviting with nice views to the west overlooking their vineyards from a small patio located outside (weather permitting, is where seated tastings are hosted).
+A new winery opened in time for the 2015 harvest and was built on the footprint of what used to be a gravel parking lot.
+In addition, a small hospitality center opened in September 2015.
+This modern tasting room is inviting with picturesque views to the west overlooking their vineyards from a small patio located outside.
+And weather permitting, this is where seated tastings are hosted.

 Select Wines